Diyumana-Bhardwaj/Sudoku-Solver/README.md

 > ✨ This project is part of an academic submission and is meant for educational purposes.
 Feel free to contribute or fork!

 =======
-# Sudoku-Solver
-The Sudoku Solver is a Java-based application designed to provide users with an intuitive interface for solving Sudoku puzzles.
-The project emphasizes user experience, algorithm visualization, and the ability to handle custom input
->>>>>>> 7c0bc6613b6a807a36ecabda990fe4cfc258b409